KristiyanVachev/Question-Generation/README.md

 **Update - 09.03.21:**
 Added a requirements.txt file with instructions to run a virtual environment and fixed the bug a with *ValueError: operands could not be broadcast together with shapes (230, 121) (83, )*

 I have also started working on my Master's thesis with a similar topic of Question Generation.

-If you are interested in the field or looking into improving upon this repo, you can check this great [article by Adam Montgomerie](https://amontgomerie.github.io/2020/07/30/question-generator.html)  or this [repo by Patil Suraj](https://github.com/patil-suraj/question_generation) where they are using [transformers](https://ai.googleblog.com/2020/02/exploring-transfer-learning-with-t5.html) which seems to be the current trend in NLP.
+**Update - 27.10.21:**
+I have uploaded the code for my Master's thesis in the [Question-Generation-Transformers](https://github.com/KristiyanVachev/Question-Generation-Transformers) repository.
+I highly encourage you to check it out.

+Additionally the approach using a classfier to pick the answer candidates has been accepted as a students paper in the RANLP2021 conference.
+[Paper here](https://arxiv.org/abs/2108.12898v1).